post_apocalypse_story/na-Telescope.html

 She drives through what remains of an open gate, onto a large,

-telescope.
+one.
 They get out and look around.
 Trees and bushes grow all over

 the place, some even out of the buildings&apos; walls.
 Dora runs up